gottumukkala-p/PoornimaGottumukkala-NHSBSA/README.md

 # PoornimaGottumukkala-NHSBSA

-## This README file contains instructions for executing the automated tests for the NHS job search feature.
+## This README file contains instructions for executing the automated tests for the NHS job search feature and also details about important files and tools.

 **Instructions to Execute Tests:**